Stuzz78/learnpythonthehardway.org/README.md

 # learnpythonthehardway.org
 La ekzercoj

-Mi ŝanĝas la README.MD dosieron.
+Mi ŝanĝis la README.MD dosieron kaj mi reŝanĝas ĝin!